Tuberculosis Case Finding

 What has already been accomplished?

-In a recent study, OSA successfully identified 18 out of 20 sputum-confirmed adult TB patients in Worcester, South Africa.
+In a previous study, OSA successfully identified 18 out of 20 sputum-confirmed adult TB patients in Worcester, South Africa.
 No false positive results were seen among 20 control samples.
-Although these were small samples, the results suggest that OSA has promise as a non-sputum alternative for TB diagnosis.
+These results suggest that OSA has promise as a non-sputum alternative for TB diagnosis, and have provided the basis for additional, larger-scale analyses.
+Read The Daily's coverage of this study and the development of OSA here.

 |OSA positive/total Xpert positive (%)||OSA negative/total Xpert negative (%)|